 I Have Bad Credit In Pennsylvania.
 What Now?

 If your credit score is low, it can be rebuilt, but that will take some time.
 If your FICO score drops below 600 you probably won’t be able to secure a more conventional home loan.
 Fortunately, there are other options like getting a cosigner, entering a rent-to-own contract, or seeking out one of the government programs.
 The government actually wants you to have a housing despite of your credit score, believe it or not.
 Happy families in their own houses boost the economy and make the government happy like nothing else.

 PHFA Home Loan

 There are two variations of the PHFA Preferred home loan.
 The Preferred Risk-Sharing loan does not require mortgage insurance, while the standard Preferred loan requires much lower private mortgage insurance payments than a typical loan.
-Both of these loans have reasonable credit requirements (though perhaps a little too high for those with truly bad credit) and can save home buyers a lot of money.
+Both of these loans have reasonable credit requirements and can save home buyers a lot of money.
 Although, sometimes their requirements are but too high.

-The PHFA also offers two Keystone Home Loans, which are designed to help first-time buyers secure FHA, VD, or RD loans, which we will describe in more detail below.
+The PHFA also offers two Keystone Home Loans, which are designed to help first-time buyers secure FHA, VD, or RD loans.
+We will describe those in more detail below, so stay tuned.